gamemake-eng/MeStation/README.md

-#   MeStation - An ARM basted Fantasy Console for 2d games
+#   MeStation - An MIPS basted Fantasy Console for 2d games

 More will be added soon